Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rent a kayak, stand-up paddleboard (SUP), or pedal boat to explore the lake in the early mornings or late afternoons – when the gentle sunlight reflects off the still water.
 One of the most special moments is watching the sunset from the lake, when the entire Austin skyline is bathed in a shimmering orange-yellow.

-The Ann and Roy Butler Trail, a 6.5-mile (10km) stretch of trail around the lake, is a great way to walk, jog or cycle.
-With wooden bridges spanning the lake, wide lawns and willow trees casting shadows over the water, it’s a great place to relax on a peaceful summer afternoon.
-Lady Bird Lake also hosts many summer events, including paddleboard yoga, light festivals and outdoor movie screenings.
+In addition, the Ann and Roy Butler Trail, which stretches more than 10km around the lake, is an ideal route for those who love walking, jogging or cycling.
+With wooden bridges spanning the lake, wide lawns and willow trees casting shadows on the water, this is a great space to relax on a peaceful summer afternoon.
+Lady Bird Lake is also home to many summer events such as paddleboard yoga, light festivals and outdoor movie screenings.

-Austin in the summer is more than just a city, it’s a vibrant symphony of nature, music, art, and youthful energy.
-Austin’s summer travel destinations offer visitors a wide range of choices – from cool natural pools, tree-lined parks, creative art neighborhoods, to inspiring outdoor music venues.
-Make this summer different by exploring the unique and colorful corners of the Texas capital – where you can not only travel, but truly live every moment.
+Austin in the summer is not just a city, but a vibrant symphony of nature, music, art, and youthful energy.
+Austin summer travel destinations offer visitors a wide range of choices – from cool natural pools, shady parks, creative art neighborhoods, to inspiring outdoor music spaces.
+Make this summer different by exploring the unique and colorful corners of this Texas capital – where you can not only travel, but also truly live every moment.

 Source: https://www.vietravel.com/vn/am-thuc-kham-pha/dia-diem-du-lich-mua-he-austin-v17662.aspx